The64thGamer/cheeseepedia/locations_archive/Location Pages #-L/cheektowaga-ny-thruway-mall.md

 ## History

 Cheektowaga opened on November 26th, 1982, in the Thruway Mall with {{< wiki-link "Cyberamics Balcony Stage" >}}.
 When the store opened, they had either Harmony or Madame oink.
-Then, sometime after opening, {{< wiki-link "Cheese E Street" >}} was installed at the store, the installation location was unknown.
+Then, sometime after opening, {{< wiki-link "Cheese E. Street" >}} was installed at the store, the installation location was unknown.
 The store was then closed on July 29th, 1985 for unknown reasons (though it may have been underperforming, a reason for many store closures around the same time) after operating for almost 2 years.
 The show's fate is unknown.

 ## Stages